-The Amazon as a region where biodiversity, forest cover and associated environmental services will be conserved and sustainable development will be achieved in order to guarantee decent living conditions for all the region's inhabitants.
+The Amazon as a region where biodiversity, forest cover, and associated environmental services are conserved, and sustainable development is achieved to ensure dignified living conditions for all its inhabitants.

 Sustainability

-Solutions to the problems of using natural resources must be based on the principles of sustainability, i.e., the capacity of an ecosystem to maintain ecological processes and functions, biological diversity and productivity over time.
-This means respecting all forms of life and the cycles of nature, appreciating cultural diversity, strengthening sustainable local economies, considering the environmental and social costs involved in production processes, and promoting efforts to share benefits (sharing power in decision-making and sharing goods and services produced in a sustainable manner).
+Solutions to natural resource use issues must be based on sustainability principles: an ecosystem's ability to maintain ecological processes, biodiversity, and productivity over time.
+This means respecting all life forms and nature's cycles, valuing cultural diversity, strengthening sustainable local economies, considering environmental and social costs in production processes, and promoting benefit-sharing (share power in decision-making and divide the goods and services created sustainably).

 Ethics

-To adopt a respectful relationship with all people and institutions; to respect copyright and professional codes of ethics; and to combat racial, gender, religious and social discrimination and inequalities.
+Maintain respectful relationships with all individuals and institutions; respect copyrights and professional ethics codes; combat racial, gender, religious, and social prejudice and inequalities.

 Imazon conducts objective and impartial analyses, based on scientific methods proven in specialized literature.

-Imazon's work goes through a rigorous process of internal quality control and external peer review.
+Imazon's work undergoes a rigorous internal quality control process and external peer review.
 This reinforces the institute's credibility and respect.

 Ritaumaria Pereira